shiroyasha9/teensy/README.md

-# Make your URLs teeny!
+# Make your URLs teensy!

 so basically you can use this to shorten your URLs.